Life Forum

-Life Forum is the third studio album by jazz pianist Gerald Clayton, released on the Concord Jazz label on April 2, 2013.
+Life Forum is the third studio album by American jazz pianist Gerald Clayton, released on the Concord Jazz label on April 2, 2013.

 Concept

-Clayton stated, "This record is about gathering my favorite musicians and giving them the best platform to explore and openly express themselves.
+Clayton stated: "This record is about gathering my favorite musicians and giving them the best platform to explore and openly express themselves.
 I take the same concepts and values that lead to creative expression as a credo to live by, hence Life Forum."

 Reception

-Matt Collar, writing for AllMusic, stated, "Although the album works as a showcase for Clayton's larger group aesthetic... it is still Clayton, with his deft, nuanced piano chops, extensive, motivic improvisation, and broad, evocative compositional skills who stays in the spotlight."
+Matt Collar, writing for AllMusic, noted that "Although the album works as a showcase for Clayton's larger group aesthetic... it is still Clayton, with his deft, nuanced piano chops, extensive, motivic improvisation, and broad, evocative compositional skills who stays in the spotlight."